 Elmer T. Lee: Blanton’s protégé.
 Lee joined the distillery in 1949 and became its first Master Distiller.
 He’s credited as one of the people responsible for bourbon’s return to form in the ’70s and ’80s, along with other bourbon legends Booker Noe, Jimmy Russell and Parker Beam.

 Harlen Wheatley: A four-time James Beard award nominee, Buffalo Trace’s Master Distiller since 2005 probably wouldn’t include himself in this list, but everyone else would.
 Since his ascension, Wheatley has led the distillery to unprecedented consistency in competition results year after year.
-He’s also spearheaded Buffalo Trace’s innovative initiatives like the new Old Charter Oak and Warehouse X.
+He’s also spearheaded Buffalo Trace’s innovative initiatives like Old Charter Oak and Warehouse X.

 Buffalo Trace Distillery Whiskey Brands